sonic-net/SONiC/doc/srv6/srv6-hld-v19.md

-For SRV6Mgr, it only needs to provide below information and update APPL_DB ROUTE_TABLE no matter it exists or not.
+For Controller, it only needs to below information and update APPL_DB ROUTE_TABLE no matter it exists or not.

 **key**: the key in ROUTE_TABLE is the same as the one in SRV6_STEER_MAP